Blueberry Pie

 What You’ll Need

-This particular pie calls for two crusts – one for the bottom and one for the top.
-If you follow my recipe to make yours (which I highly recommend), you’ll be good to go.
+This particular pie calls for two crusts: one for the bottom and one for the top.
+If you follow my recipe to make yours (linked below, which I highly recommend), you’ll be good to go.
 Most store-bought crusts come with two as well, but it’s best to check the package just in case.
+Don’t forget to scroll down to the recipe card for the full ingredient amounts.

-• Unsalted Butter: Cut into small pieces.
+• Unsalted Butter – Cut into small pieces.

-• Turbinado Sugar: This coarse brown cane sugar makes a lovely garnish.
+• Turbinado Sugar – This coarse brown cane sugar makes a lovely garnish.

 A half-eaten piece of blueberry pie on a plate with the remaining pie in the background